This article is continued from the previous page… Click here to jump Back to the Beginning.

 The two most popular types of locks for gun safes are electronic keypad locks and mechanical dial locks.
 The modern mechanical dial combination lock was invented in 1878 and hasn’t changed much since then.

-La Gard used to offer the 2441/6441 model.
-This one lock had both an electronic keypad and a redundant 4 wheel mechanical dial lock, but these were discontinued in June 2012.
+La Gard used to offer the hybrid 2441/6441 model.
+This one lock had both an electronic keypad and a redundant 4 wheel mechanical dial lock.
+These were discontinued in June 2012 due to reliability problems.
+Recently AMSEC introduced the Duo lock, which may befall the same fate.
+It would be reasonable to steer away from the AMSEC Duo until more is known about its long term reliability.

 Key locks and biometric fingerprint reading electronic locks are also available.